fluree/docs.flur.ee/src/content/0.15.0/docs/query/analytical-query.md

 #### Four Tuple

 Four tuples are exactly the same as three tuples, except that four tuples specify a data source for the `subject, predicate, object` pattern.
-Currently, Fluree supports querying across multiple Fluree databases and across Wikidata.
+Currently, Fluree supports querying across multiple Fluree ledgers and across Wikidata.
 The following are the sources that can be used.

 Source | Example | Description
 -- | -- | --
-This Database | `$fdb` | Default source.
+This ledger | `$fdb` | Default source.
 The current version of a given Fluree.
 Can be omitted.
-This Database at a Previous Point in Time | `$fdb3`, `$fdb2019-03-14T20:59:36.097Z`, `$fdbPT5M`| This database at a specified block.
+This ledger at a Previous Point in Time | `$fdb3`, `$fdb2019-03-14T20:59:36.097Z`, `$fdbPT5M`| This ledger at a specified block.
 The block is specified either by providing the block integer, ISO-8601 formatted wall clock time, or ISO-8601 formatted duration ago
-Other Fluree Database | `ftest` | Other Fluree database must be specifed in the [prefixes key](#prefixes-key).
+Other Fluree ledger | `ftest` | Other Fluree ledger must be specifed in the [prefixes key](#prefixes-key).
-Other Fluree Database | `ftestPT5M` | Other database at a specified block.
+Other Fluree ledger | `ftestPT5M` | Other ledger at a specified block.
 The block is specified either by providing the block integer, ISO-8601 formatted wall clock time, or ISO-8601 formatted duration ago
 Wikidata | `$wd` | Wikidata

-For example, the three tuple `["?person", "person/handle", "?handle"]` is equivalent to `["$fdb", "?person", "person/handle", "?handle"]`, because the specified source is the current database.
-The four tuple, `["$fdbPT2H", "?person", "person/handle", "?handle"]` is matching the given tuple pattern to the subject-predicate-object triples active in the database as of two hours ago.
+For example, the three tuple `["?person", "person/handle", "?handle"]` is equivalent to `["$fdb", "?person", "person/handle", "?handle"]`, because the specified source is the current ledger.
+The four tuple, `["$fdbPT2H", "?person", "person/handle", "?handle"]` is matching the given tuple pattern to the subject-predicate-object triples active in the ledger as of two hours ago.

 ```all
 {